from first cutover to production with expected confidence levels

 UiPath and Cognizant helped leading healthcare clients automate purchase order processing and redact documents with AI, saving time, improving accuracy, and reducing risks.

 As the pandemic continues to rage on, the need for automation and efficiency has never been greater in healthcare.
-This is especially important for providers in areas like New York, where hospitals are being pushed to their brink while also dealing with massive budget cuts — challenging teams to work faster and more efficiently, particularly when it comes to processing information.
+This is especially important for providers in areas like New York where hospitals are being pushed to their brink while also dealing with massive budget cuts —challenging teams to work faster, and more efficiently, particularly regarding processing information.

 This case study examines two ways Cognizant successfully used UiPath AI Center and Document Understanding to help a leading New York-based healthcare provider achieve an advanced state of workflow automation.

 One of Cognizant’s clients manages a chain of hospitals spread across the New York area.
 This company draws from a supplier network of over 500 manufacturers for items like bandages, syringes, and masks.
 All orders are entered and managed through the PeopleSoft ERP application.

 For various reasons, suppliers do not always process orders accurately.
 This is typically due to item shortages or intake errors.
 For example, a supplier may order 2,000 syringes but only 50% of the order may be fulfilled.
 This results in overpayments and delayed shipments.
 And when that occurs—and it happens often—suppliers issue credit memos back to the hospital.

 “When we came on board to help the client, we noticed immediately that credit memos were exceedingly high,” explains Abhinav Kolhe, Head Technology Office: Intelligent Automation at Cognizant.
 “This was because suppliers tend to send data in various formats, which is difficult to process.”